paldhous/ucb/2018/data-bootcamp/md/datasets.md

  - `enrollment` Number of children enrolled.
  - `complete` Number of children with all required immunizations.
  - `condit` Nimber of children enrolled who do not have an exemption but have not yet completed required immunizations.
- - `pme` Number of children with medical exemption from required immunization.
+ - `pme` Number of children with a medical exemption from required immunizations.
- - `pbe` Number of children with personal belief exemption from required immunizations.
+ - `pbe` Number of children with a personal belief exemption from required immunizations.
- - `prejan_pbe` For the `2014-15` school year, number of chidlren with personal belief exemption obtained prior to January 1, 2014, where a parent signed an affidavit requesting the exemption.
+ - `prejan_pbe` For the `2014-15` school year, number of children with a personal belief exemption obtained prior to January 1, 2014, where a parent signed an affidavit requesting the exemption.
- - `doc_couns_pbe` Number of children with personal belief exemption from required immunizations after counselling from health care professional.
+ - `doc_couns_pbe` Number of children with a personal belief exemption from required immunizations after counselling from health care professional.
  - `relig_pbe` Number of children with a religious belief exemption from required immunizations.
  - `dtp` Number of children immunized against diptheria, tetanus, and pertussis.
  - `polio` Number of children immunized against polio.
  - `mmr` Number of children immunized against measles, mumps, and rubella.